HiromonGON/GaiaXPcorrection/README.md

 Or refer to example.py

-# More information for the usage of this package in
+# More information for the usage of this package
+English Version in
 https://github.com/HiromonGON/GaiaXPcorrection/blob/main/GaiaDR3XPspectracorrectionV1/readme

 Chinese Version in